-The preparation of interim financial information pursuant to accounting practices adopted in Brazil, in accordance with International Financial Reporting Standards ("IFRS"), requires management to rely on estimates to record certain transactions that affect the Company's and its subsidiaries' assets and liabilities, revenue and expenses, and to disclose information on its interim financial information.
+The preparation of financial statements pursuant to accounting practices adopted in Brazil, in accordance with International Financial Reporting Standards ("IFRS"), requires management to rely on estimates to record certain transactions that affect the Company's and its subsidiaries' assets and liabilities, revenue and expenses, and to disclose information on its interim financial information.

-The estimates must be determined based on the best knowledge of ongoing transactions and events existing at the time of approval of the interim financial information and in accordance with the experience of past and/or current events.
+The estimates must be determined based on the best knowledge of ongoing transactions and events existing at the time of approval of the financial statements and in accordance with the experience of past and/or current events.

-The results of these transactions and events, when actually realized in subsequent periods, may differ from the estimates.
-The main estimates concerning the interim financial information refer to the useful life of property, plant and equipment items and investment properties; to the projections made for the realization of deferred income tax and social contribution; to the projections for the impairment test analysis of goodwill based on expected future earnings and of other intangible assets; and to the allowance for doubtful accounts and reserve for civil, labor and tax contingencies.
+The results of these transactions and events, when actually realized in subsequent periods, may differ from these estimates.
+The main estimates concerning the financial statements refer to the useful life of property, plant and equipment items and investment properties; to the projections made for the realization of deferred income tax and social contribution; to the projections for the impairment test analysis of goodwill based on expected future earnings and of other intangible assets; and to the allowance for doubtful accounts and reserve for civil, labor and tax risks.

 The estimates and underlying assumptions are reviewed on an ongoing basis.
-The effects of revisions to accounting estimates are recognized in the period estimates are revised.
+Effects of revisions to accounting estimates are recognized in the period estimates are revised.